Enroll for the upcoming school year

 Free transportation from Albany, Schenectady, Troy and more.

 One component of the Brighter Choice Charter School for Girls Mission is to ‘Focus on the development of social, behavioral, and organization skills necessary for future success’.
-During the 2017-18 academic year we are excited to be using RULER, an evidence-based approach to social emotional learning that helps school communities integrate the teaching of emotional intelligence into daily life.
+Since the 2017-18 academic year we have been using RULER, an evidence-based approach to social emotional learning that helps school communities integrate the teaching of emotional intelligence into daily life.

 RULER AT BRIGHTER CHOICE CHARTER SCHOOL FOR GIRLS

 - Recognizing emotions in one’s self and others.